 Result in 24 – 48 Hours (Most Insurance Accepted)

 How To Get Tested

-To receive a COVID-19 antibody test at Warner Plaza Medical, drive to our urgent care, located at 5995 Topanga Canyon Blvd in Woodland Hills, CA. When you arrive, please park in one of the spaces available in front of the clinic, one of our nurses will come out perform the test as you are in the car.
-You can wait in your car for your antibody test appointment.
+To receive a COVID-19 testing at Warner Plaza Medical Clinic, drive to our urgent care, located at 5995 Topanga Canyon Blvd in Woodland Hills, CA. When you arrive, please park in one of the spaces available in front of the clinic, one of our nurses will come out perform the test as you are in the car.
+You can wait in your car for your test.
 Note that you do not need to make an appointment before your visit.
 Visitors will be checked in in the order they arrive.

 What to Bring to Get Tested

 Bring your ID and a form of payment (cash or card) when you visit our clinic to receive your test.
 We also provide nasal swab testing.
 Please call the office for more information on swab testing: 818-888-7009

-Warner Plaza Medical is offering drive thru COVID-19 antibody testing during our current business hours, which have temporarily changed.
-Our temporary clinic hours from 5/2 to 5/31 are as follows:
+Warner Plaza Medical is offering drive thru COVID-19 testing during our business hours:

 Q: Is COVID-19 antibody testing the swab test?